-If you’re facing a health problem, the last thing on your mind may be your finances.
+If you’re facing a health problem, your finances may be the last thing on your mind.
 However, to avoid money worries building up, try and sort out your money situation as soon as you can.

 Help from your employer

 If you are unable to work due to ill health, you might want to claim Statutory Sick Pay (SSP).
 You can get SSP for up to 28 weeks if:

 - You’re employed – but unable to work.

 - Your average earnings are at least £120 a week.

 The rate for SSP is £96.35 a week (2021/22).
 It’s paid by your employer in the same way as your wages.

 Some employers have more generous sick pay schemes and others will assess cases individually.

 Check the terms of your contract or the staff handbook to find out what’s available.

 Find out more about claiming SSP for reasons linked to coronavirus in our Coronavirus SSP guide.